stakater/til/nginx/optimizing-nginx-response-time.md

 # Optimizing nginx

-I used the following set of configuration and it helped me optimized the response time and TTFB for calls passing through nginx.
+I used the following set of configuration and it helped me optimized the response time and TTFB(Time to first byte) for calls passing through nginx.

 ```yaml
 kind: ConfigMap